acl-org/acl-anthology/hugo/content/info/contrib.md

 since there are only two digits for the paper ID.
 The (zero-padded) paper ID '0' is used for front matter, '1' for the first paper, and so on.
 (This format will change in 2020 to allow for Anthology growth).

-**Special Interest Groups**

-For workshops, your conference publication chair should have noted special interest group affiliations and endorsements for workshops.
-If you are using START, this information can be entered in the "meta" file.

 ### Copyright